kerimembel/Airline-Simulator/README.md

-# Smart4Aviation
+# Airline Simulator
-# Java Web Developer Task

-This is a Web Application developed by Kerim Embel for **Smart4Aviation**, simulating small Airport operations.
+This is a Web Application developed by Kerim Embel to simulate minor Airport operations.

 ## Requirements